ezclap-tv/mu-lang/tour.md

 }

 // `throw` may be used to return an error
+// note that these are *not* exceptions, they do not unwind the stack,
+// nor do they automatically propagate until caught. every error must
+// be explicitly handled or propagated.
 // before you can do this, the function must be declared as fallible with `!` fn fallible0(v: bool) -> ! {
   if v { throw "error-like" }